 - Interact with daily visitors

 And yeah, that’s mostly it.
 Badass.
 At least, I think so.
 I think New Horizons has been the best thing this year and it’s kind of hard to explain why I’ve put more than 400 hours into it, but for all the fun of it, I’m going to try.

 There are no monsters to kill.
 There’s no minigames.
 And the only timer running is the one on your microwave.
 Yes, for those of you who don’t know, the time clock is set to real time.
 Meaning — the game is slow.

 I’m not some PR rep for New Horizons or Nintendo, nothing like that.
 I just assume that when people ask players what they do in Animal Crossing, they expect an answer that will make the game seem fun.
 I can’t say my answer is convincing, but at least I can tell you why I think the game has gotten so popular.

-The game is relaxing.
-The designs are cute, and the dialogue is 14 times faster than the game itself.
+The user interface is relaxing.
+The game design is cute, and the dialogue is 14 times faster than the game itself.
 I’ll say that because the game is so slow, it can be stressful, sure, but that’s on you if you let it get to you.

 It’s a game where you’re meant to appreciate the things you’ve done.